jmyers7/stats-book-materials/README.md

-# Materials for "A Course in Mathematical Statistics with Python"
+# Materials for "A Course in Mathematical Statistics with Python", by John Myers

 &nbsp;
 <p align="center">